The Japanese primrose (Primula japonica, candelabra) is in bloom. Flowers all summer long.

 Having admired this primrose in the Quarry Garden, the proprietor of Mt.
 Cuba, Hockessin, Delaware, Pamela Lammot du Pont Copeland (1906-2001, American) seeded a small area around a pond at Mt.
 Cuba with the same plant.

-The Japanese primrose is the only non-native plant supported at Mt.
+The Japanese primrose is one of only two non-native plants supported at Mt.
 Cuba, a park and garden of flora native to the Appalachian Piedmont.
+The other is lilac.

 Japanese primrose, Mt.
 Cuba, Delaware, from whose website this photo